jolantis/altair/site/plugins/tagcloud/readme.md

-# Tagcloud Plugin
+# Tagcloud plugin

-## What is it?

-The tagcloud plugin will fetch all tags (comma separated) from subpages and return them with additional information - like the number of subpages for a each tag.
+A plugin for [Kirby CMS](http://getkirby.com) to fetch all tags (comma separated) from subpages and return them with additional information — like the number of subpages for a each tag.

 ## Installation

-Put the `tagcloud` folder `/site/plugins`.
+Put the `tagcloud` folder in `/site/plugins`.

 ## How to use it?